sneha-875/vwo_login_code/README.md

 #Framework consist of:-

-Java 21
+- Jav21a
-TestNG
+- TestNG
-Maven
+- Maven
-Selenium
+- Selenium
-Allure Reports
+- Allure Reports